japila-books/apache-spark-internals/docs/webui/WebUI.md

 `getBasePath` simply returns the <<basePath, base path>>.

-NOTE: `getBasePath` is used exclusively when `WebUITab` is requested for the link:spark-webui-WebUITab.adoc#basePath[base path].
+NOTE: `getBasePath` is used exclusively when `WebUITab` is requested for the spark-webui-WebUITab.md#basePath[base path].

 === [[getTabs]] Requesting Header Tabs -- `getTabs` Method